JulieCJWu/mirLibSpark/README.md

 (A1) `prediction` pipeline, or
 (A2) `prediction + differential analysis` pipeline, or (A3) `prediction + differential analysis + enrichment analysis` pipeline.
-The entire analysis procedure is `A3`, KEGG pathway enrichment analysis pipeline, while A1 and A2 perform part of the analysis procedure.
+The entire analysis procedure is `A3`, KEGG pathway enrichment analysis pipeline, while A1 and A2 perform part of the analysis procedure and are shown for pedagogic purpose in this manual.

 ### A1. prediction pipeline